 In this blog, we will meet a king who must flee his palace because his own son has planned a coup to overthrow his kingdom.
 David’s son Absalom has been quite successful in winning over the people with his charm.
 David and his men are not prepared with food and supplies to withstand such a battle.
 The King will have to go underground, and then he will have to operate using a secret informant to listen and give him the plans of his own son’s military tactics.
-The story seems remarkably close to our own situation in Washington.

 In this blog, you will meet a man named Barzillai: